g-poulos/C-imple_Compiler/README.txt

 # Poulos Grigorios, 4480, cse84480

 * Usage: $python3 met.py <inputfile>
-* The programs in the 'test' folder where used to test the compiler.Each sub-folder
+* The programs in the 'test' folder where used to test the compiler.
+The sub-folders
-  contains:
+  contain:
     - 'lex' and 'syntax': small programs that are expected to fail the compilation.
     - 'complete_programs': Complete programs that can be compiled without errors.
     - 'intermediate': Complete and small programs that where used to test the generated